CCA-Public/digital-archives-manual/guides/administration.md

 *These instructions will be updated when sponsored development around DIP creation workflow is complete*

 Steps to add a new location:
-1. Ensure directory to add is mounted on Storage Service VM and pipeline VMs (ask sysadmin if this is not true).
+1. Ensure directory to add is mounted on Storage Service VM (read/write) and pipeline VMs (read-only).
+Ask CCA sysadmin to configure this if not true.
 2. Configure as a storage space in the Storage Service GUI.
 3. Set as default value in appropriate pipelines.
 4. Update defaultProcessingMCP files with new Store AIP location in Automation Tools.